Escape-Technologies/awesome-graphql-security/README.md

 ## 🤝 Join our team

-We believe it’s time to bring more AI-driven innovation to cybersecurity, and we'd love your help in building this dream!
+We believe it's time to bring more AI-driven innovation to cybersecurity, and we'd love your help in building this dream!
 Want to join our adventure?
 Check out our [**Careers**](https://jobs.escape.tech) page!